Menu

 So join Peter Pez as he shows us how to make this mouth-watering desert.

-Bring a container to take your Sfogliatella home with you.
+Bring a container to take your sfogliatella home with you.

 Follow Us